Personal Injury and Insurance Glossary

 Comprehensive insurance - additional coverage in automobile insurance providing protection in the event of theft of the insured car (or physical damages as the result of something other than an automobile accident)

 Comprehensive major medical insurance - a health insurance policy that provides the protection offered by both a basic and major medical health insurance policy.

 Continuous Coverage or Continuous Liability Insurance - t he length of time you have had your vehicle insured without a break in coverage (some insurers require at least six months.)

-Co-payment - the portion of a medical bill that a patient pays.
+Co-payment - the portion of a medical bill or other bill that a patient or insured pays.